Elements with Enid: Color

 “upsa daisy” mini coffin-style box bag by Enid Collins, ca. 1972 from a 1968 design.

-The cool end of the Color Exhibit spectrum.
+Bags designed with colors from the cool end of the spectrum.

-“Flight of the Dragonfly” by Arianna De La Rosa catches a bit of the whimsy of Enid’s style, and a favorite theme, stylized flowers and insects.
+“Flight of the Dragonfly” by Arianna De La Rosa captures Enid’s whimsical style and a favorite theme: stylized flowers and insects.

 Renee Bradicich’s “Royal Eight,” a gorgeous interpretation of Enid’s “pavan" (French for “peacock”).